delphiassistant/Barnamenevis.Net.Tools/Barnamenevis.Net.RtlMessageBox.Wpf/README.md

 4. **Text Length**: Keep messages concise; the dialog will auto-size
 5. **Default Buttons**: Let the library handle default button selection for better UX

-## ??
-Integration with FontInstaller
+## ğŸ”— Integration with FontInstaller

 This library works seamlessly with `Barnamenevis.Net.Tools.FontInstaller`: